SRT-FYP/swarm_robotics/README.md

 # Swarm Robotics for Exploration and Mapping
-This repository contains the technical work related to the Final Year Project of our Mechatronics BTech program
+This repository contains the technical work related to the Final Year Project of our Mechatronics BTech program at the University of Balamand

 ### Team Members:
   - Jad Katerji